112th Grey Cup: Montreal Alouettes

 In the East Semi-Final, the Alouettes faced the Winnipeg Blue Bombers, who had been West Division champions in the previous five seasons.
 The Alouettes had a 19-point lead at halftime, but the Blue Bombers scored 21 straight points to make the game competitive.
 The Alouettes re-took the lead on a Stevie Scott touchdown, who finished the game with 18 carries for 133 yards to make the score 32–27 before Scott scored again after a Blue Bombers field goal to make the score 39–30.
 After exchanging field goals, the Alouettes' defence held strong to help the team to a 42–33 win.
 Alexander completed 24 of 34 pass attempts for 384 yards with one touchdown pass, one interception, and one touchdown run.
 In the East Final against the host Hamilton Tiger-Cats, the Alouettes engaged in a much more defensive contest with the teams scoring a few field goals and the Alouettes leading 6–3 at the half.
-With the teams locked at 16–16 with under two minutes left to play, Alexander drove the team down the field, highlighted by a Charleston Rambo 19-yard catch on second down, to set up a Maltos Díaz 45-yard field goal on the last play of the game, winning 19–16.
-Maltos Díaz was successful on all four of his field goal attempts and Sankey led the team with 10 defensive tackles.
+With the teams locked at 16–16 with under two minutes left to play, Alexander drove the team down the field, highlighted by a Charleston Rambo 19-yard catch on second down, to set up a Maltos 45-yard field goal on the last play of the game, winning 19–16.
+Maltos was successful on all four of his field goal attempts and Sankey led the team with 10 defensive tackles.